Michel Henry: Reception of Henry's philosophy

 His books have been translated into many languages, notably English, German, Spanish, Italian, Portuguese and Japanese.
 A substantial amount of work has been dedicated to him, mainly in French, but also in German, Spanish and Italian.
 A number of international seminars have also been dedicated to the thought of Michel Henry in Beirut, Cerisy, Namur, Prague, Montpellier, Paris and Louvain-la-Neuve in 2010.
 Michel Henry is considered by the specialists who know his work and recognize its value as one of the most important contemporary philosophers, and his phenomenology of life has started to gain a following.
 A Michel Henry Study Center has been established at St Joseph's University in Beirut (Lebanon) under the direction of Professor Jad Hatem.

-Since 2006, the archives of the philosopher have been deposited by his wife at the Catholic University of Louvain (Belgium), where they form the Michel Henry archives Fund, placed under the direction of Jean Leclercq.
+Since 2006, the archives of the philosopher have been deposited by his wife at the Catholic University of Louvain (Belgium), where they form the Michel Henry Archives Fund, placed under the direction of Jean Leclercq.
 An annual review, called Revue internationale Michel Henry, is also edited by this Fund in collaboration with the Presses universitaires de Louvain since 2010.

-A newsletter on Michel Henry mainly in French, called La gazette d'Aliahova (in reference to the town of Aliahova described in the Michel Henry novel L'Amour les yeux fermés), is published every month by Roland Vaschalde since 2010.
+A newsletter on Michel Henry mainly in French, called La gazette d'Aliahova (in reference to the town of Aliahova described in the Michel Henry novel L'Amour les yeux fermés), has been published every month by Roland Vaschalde since 2010.
 The goal of this publication is to keep informed of the articles, books, courses, seminars and meetings on the thought of Michel Henry.